 March 2022 – Dr James Armstrong gave a seminar at the University of Manchester, hosted by Prof Sue Kimber.

 January 2022 – “Advances in the Fabrication of Biomaterials for Gradient Tissue Engineering,” a review that was co-authored with Dr Chunching Li, Dr Liliang Ouyang, and Prof. Molly Stevens was featured in the Best of 2021 special collection by Trends in Biotechnology.

 December 2021 – Dr James Armstrong gave a seminar at Biofabrication Virtual Seminars, hosted by Dr Liliang Ouyang.

 December 2021 – Dr James Armstrong gave a seminar at the Centre for Research in Biosciences (UWE), hosted by Dr Alex Greenhough.

 December 2021 – Dr James Armstrong gave an invited seminar at the Department of Engineering Maths (Bristol), hosted by Dr Matteo Taffetani.

 November 2021 – Dr James Armstrong began his UKRI Future Leaders Fellowship, setting up his research group at the Department of Translational Health Sciences at the University of Bristol!

-I contribute taught lectures and interactive practical demos for Advanced Tissue Engineering, a module for Masters students and final year undergraduates at Imperial College London.
-In these lectures, I examine the need for complex tissue engineering and outline different strategies that can be employed.
+Prior to starting his Future Leaders Fellowship, Dr James Armstrong previously lectured in Advanced Tissue Engineering, a module for Masters students and final year undergraduates at Imperial College London.
+These lectures examined the need for complex tissue engineering and outlined different biofabrication strategies that can be employed.
 Much of this lecture material can be found in the following reviews: